-To meet the challenge of net zero, organisations throughout the UK need to decarbonise their buildings.
 An example of a heat decarbonisation project could include the replacement of gas boilers with air source (ASHP) or ground source (GSHP) heat pumps.

-Heat pump technology provides heat to a building by extracting energy from outside air or the heat stored in the ground (even when the outside temperature is low) and transferring the extracted heat to internal building spaces through a specific thermodynamic process (movement of heat between different mediums) that uses electricity to operate.
-Electricity from UK national grid is becoming less carbon intensive (greener) and utilising renewable energy such as wind or solar power is contributing far more to the energy produced to support these technologies, therefore enabling heat pumps to become a very low-carbon solution in providing heating and hot water to buildings.
+Heat pump technology provides heat to a building by extracting energy from outside air or the heat stored in the ground (even when the outside temperature is low) and transferring the extracted heat to internal building spaces through a specific thermodynamic process (movement of heat between different mediums), using electricity to operate.

+Electricity from the UK national grid is becoming less carbon intensive (greener) and renewable energies such as wind or solar power are contributing far more to the electricity that these technologies run on.
+This makes heat pumps a very low-carbon solution for providing space heating and hot water to buildings.